chandan-pal/JavaMultithreadingNotes/JavaEE-8.md

 - SAVE_UPDATE : it's useful when we perform hibernate specific operations like save, update and saveOrUpdate.
 - LOCK : reattaches the entity and its child entity with the persistence context again.
 - DELETE : same as JPA CascadeType.REMOVE

+## JPQL - Java Persistence Query Language
+String based standard API for querying entities.
+Similar to SQL but query on entities.

+JPQL queries are portable and can be translated into variuos SQLs using different dialects.

+Another API for query on entities is **criteria-API** which provides type saftey, whereas JPQL does not provide type saftey.

+JPQL queries can be of two types.
+1. Named Queries - static, predefined and named.
+The query can be referred anywhere else with its name.
+Named queries can be optimized by the provider because they are compiled.
+2. Dynamic Queries - defined dynamically at runtime.
+They have to be compiled every time.

+1. Select Queries
+**SELECT <select_expression>
+  FROM <from_clause>
+  [WHERE <conditional_expression>]
+  [PRDER BY <order_by_clause>]**

+ e.g. ``Select d from Department`` to select all objects of department.

+2. Aggregate Queries
+3. Update Queries
+4. Delete Queries